Dear reader of ADxS.org, please excuse the disruption.

 5.3.3.
 Imbalance of the glutamate/GABA balance

-Further reports indicate an imbalance of the glutamate/GABA balance in ADHD.16
+Further reports suggest an imbalance of the glutamate/GABA balance in ADHD.16

 Children with ADHD were found to have increased glutamate levels and unchanged GABA levels in the brain.
 In contrast, adults showed a normalized glutamate level and a reduced GABA level.17